Heliasteridae Family of Starfish

 Gulf Sun Star, Heliaster kubiniji.
 A representative of the Heliasteridae Family of Starfish.

 Morphology: Heliasterid Sun Stars are medium to large sea stars, with multiple arms, wide central discs and long thin arms (although they may be stout in some species).
 They all have flattened flexible bodies that are covered with colored skin.
 They are characterized by a larval stage with bilateral symmetry and an adult stage with 5-rayed radial symmetry.
 They have from 9 to more than 50 arms.
 They lack a sharp differentiation between the ventral and dorsal sides of the disc and arms.
 They have crossed pedicellariae (tiny pincers) on their dorsal surface, as well as single or grouped spines.
 They have a unique water-vascular system that uses hydraulic power to operate a multitude of tined tube feet that are used in locomotion and food capture.
 Some feed via inserting the stomach out through the mouth surrounding the prey, secreting enzymes to digest the food and then retracting the stomach when finished eating.
-These sea stars may be brown, gray, pink, purplish, yellow or white in color, and are either solid, banded or mottled in pattern.
-Heliasterid Sun Stars can reach a maximum of 30 cm (11.8 inches) in diameter.
+These sea stars may be brown, gray, pink, purplish, yellow or white in color, and are either solid, banded or have a mottled pattern.
+Heliasteridae Sun Stars reach a maximum of 30 cm (12 inches) in diameter.